WhiteMarketPodcast/whitemarketpodcast-repo/CONTRIBUTING.md

 [White Market Podcast](https://www.whitemarketpodcast.co.uk/) is an open podcast about free music and free culture.

 This document is a set of guidelines for contributing to WMP on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.
-Also, this is an adapted version of [Mozfest's repo contribution guidelines](https://github.com/acabunoc/mozfest-repo-template/blob/master/CONTRIBUTING.md) and may be subject to change whenever appropriate (especially as we get started).
+Also, this is an adapted version of [Mozfest's repo contribution guidelines](https://github.com/acabunoc/mozfest-repo-template/blob/master/CONTRIBUTING.md) and may be subject to change whenever appropriate 3(especially as we get started).
 Please check it regularly.

 Here's what you can find in here: